learn-academy-2021-delta/week-2-assessment-JBrady/interview-questions.md

   Your answer: A class is a function that creates an instance of an object.
 An object is something that has key/value pairs.

-  Researched answer: If we're talking about classes and objects synonomously, we could say that a class is a template for creating an object, and on object is an instance of that class.
+  Researched answer: If we're talking about classes and objects synonomously, we could say that a class is a template for creating an object, and an object is an instance of that class.
 You can create many instances of an object using a single class.
-An intersting thing to note is that a class doesn't allocate space within memory when it's created, but an object does.
+An interesting thing to note is that a class doesn't allocate space within memory when it's created, but an object does.
 This seems like it might be good thing to keep in mind when thinking about performance of code that I write.